NuGet/docs.microsoft.com-nuget/docs/Guides/Install-NuGet.md

 ### Windows

-On Windows, the NuGet CLI can be installed using any of the following methods:
+On Windows, install the NuGet CLI using any of the following methods:

-1. **nuget.org**: Download the latest version of the nuget.exe file from [nuget.org/downloads](https://nuget.org/downloads) and save it to an appropriate location on your machine.
-If desired, add that location to your PATH environment variable so you can NuGet from anywhere.
-(Note that the download is a single .exe file, so save it rather than running it from the browser.)
+1. **nuget.org**: Various versions of `nuget.exe` are available on [nuget.org/downloads](https://nuget.org/downloads).
+Each download link points directly to an `.exe` file, so be sure to right-click and save the file to your computer rather than running it from the browser.
+If desired, add the save location to your PATH environment variable so you can NuGet from anywhere.

 > [!Note]
 > With NuGet 1.4+, you can use `nuget update -self` to update your existing nuget.exe to the latest version.